soundpress/RulesOfNYC/docs/c13/index.rst

 (h) Entrance.
 "Entrance" shall mean every means of entering or exiting a room, facility, or premises ordinarily used by the public and/or employees.

 (i) Incidental service and/or sales of food and/or drink.
-For the purpose of § 10-04 of these rules, service of food and/or drink shall be deemed "incidental" to the purpose of promoting and sampling tobacco products, where such food and/or drink is pre-packaged or requires no on-site preparation or monitoring, and there is no service or self-service of potentially hazardous foods, as defined in § 81.09 of the New York City Health Code, within the enclosed room in which the event is held.
+For the purpose of § 10-04 of these rules, service of food and/or drink shall be deemed "incidental" to the purpose of promoting and sampling tobacco products, where such food and/or drink is pre-packaged or requires no on-site preparation or monitoring, and there is no service or self-service of potentially hazardous foods, as defined in 24 RCNY Health Code § 81.09, within the enclosed room in which the event is held.

 (j) Membership association.
 "Membership association" shall have the meaning set forth in § 17-502(ff) of the Act.